A very common way to use R in Displayr is for filtering. There are 3 methods:

 - An understanding of how to construct conditional formulas in R, see How to Work with Conditional R Formulas and How to Use R Code to Create a Filter Based on Single-Response Questions.

-Method - Creating a custom Calculation
+Method - Filter raw data in a custom Calculation via code

+You can also write R code within the custom Calculation to filter the raw data it uses.
 In this example, we wish to filter our table by those who chose Coca-Cola as their preferred cola.

 1. Select Calculation > Custom Code.